spott/LED_Lamp_alarm_clock/Readme.md

 # An LED alarm clock.

 Also known as a ESP8266 controlled PWM driver, lowish power AC Dimmer, and relay driver.
+The schematic is available in PDF form in the PDFs folder, along with the PCB layout.

 The ESP controls three different things here: